morethanyell/msgraph-cap-exempts-splunk-ta/README.md

 - **Microsoft Azure AD**: You must have access to an Azure AD instance and appropriate permissions to query conditional access policies and group memberships.
 - **Registered Application**: You need to register an application in Azure AD and obtain its client ID and client secret.
 This application must have appropriate permissions to access the Microsoft Graph API.
 - **Python Environment**: This script requires a Python environment with necessary dependencies installed, such as `requests` and `splunklib`.

+## Support
+If you want to support me, my Paypal is daniel.l.astillero@gmail.com